MICK EVANS PHOTO LLC

 Consider the sun.

-When does the front of your house get the best sun?
+When does the front of the house get the best sun?
 What about your favorite time of day for interior skylights?
-There is no right answer here, only what you prefer the most!
+There is no right answer here, only what you prefer.

 Avoid scheduling on trash day.